-Heins was not slow in assenting, desiring, if

-he could be spared from business, to be the messenger to Saardam the very next morning.
-In his own mind, he thought it but fair that, in return for his enforced civility to a lady whom he did not care for, he should be favoured with the charge of her whom he was most anxious to please.
-Visscher, however, resented the idea of any one assuming that which he called his office; any one assuming that which he caned his office; and Vanderput supported him, by intimating to his partner that his future brother-in-law was the proper person to fetch his sister home.
+Heins was not slow in assenting, desiring, if he could be spared from business, to be the messenger to Saardam the very next morning.
+In his own mind, he thought it but fair that, in return for liis enforced civility to a lady whom he did not care for, he should be favoured with the charge of her whom he was most anxious to please.
+Visscher, however, resented the idea of any one assuming that which he called his office; and Vanderput supported him, by intimating to his partner that his future brother-in-law was the proper person to fetch his sister home.